© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Gaer hillfort is a scheduled monument protected by Cadw under reference RD237.
 View the official record →

-The Gaer is a hillfort located in Radnorshire, Wales, dating to the Iron Age and representing a significant example of prehistoric defensive settlement in the Welsh borderlands.
+The Gaer is a Iron Age hillfort situated in Radnorshire, Wales, commanding a prominent position within the landscape of the Welsh Marches.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD237.

 The Gaer hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Gaer hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD237.